-To include Santa in our traditions or not is a very real question we have as Christians.
+To include Santa in our traditions or not?
+That is the question we have as Christians.
 This is how we handled this hot topic in our home.

 One of my childhood memories at Christmas was when my dad pulled out our World Encyclopedia and read to us the story of St. Nick, the story of Christmas and then he would end by reading the birth of Jesus from the Bible.